 Custom Post Types

-Any custom post types are fully supported by my crossposting plugins.
-But in some cases a little bit of configuration is required.
+Custom post types are fully supported by my crossposting plugins.
+But in some cases, a little bit of configuration is required.

-In case you decided to leave “Allowed Post Types” option empty, then the crossposting is going to work for all public post types by default.
-It means that when this custom post type is registered, its public
+In case you decided to leave the “Allowed Post Types” option empty, then the crossposting is going to work for all post types available in your WordPress admin by default.
+It means that when this custom post type is registered, its the show_ui parameter should be set to true (or if not provided, the public parameter should be true).

 register_post_type(